ParkinT/HireMe/README.md

  * I love writing code
  * I __live for__ opportunities to write code that solves problems

+I have experience teaching technology, am comfortable presenting to a large group of people, have proven skills as a technical writer and I am willing to travel worldwide.

 ### Details

  - [Expertise](https://github.com/ParkinT/HireMe/blob/Skills/EXPERTISE.md)